 Both the accounting and finance major are suitable preparation for graduate studies in finance, business, accounting, law, and other areas.

 The School of Accounting, Finance, Information Systems and Business Law offers an engaging and dynamic curriculum for department majors and other students interested in augmenting their studies.

 The department’s curriculum focuses on the development of critical thinking and decision-making abilities to help prepare students for the challenges they will face in a wide variety of careers.
 Depending on your interests, we have a program that will work for you.

 Accounting: Pursue a B.S.B.A to prepare for a wide range of careers.
 A minor in accountancy also is offered.

 Business Administration and Law: Pursue a B.S.B.A to prepare for a wide range of careers.
 This program is also offered online.
 Minors in Business Administration and Law as well as Conflict Resolution are also offered.

 Computer Information Systems: Both the B.S.B.A. in Computer Information Systems and the minor are composed of classes that are geared to prepare you to solve business problems with information technology solutions.

 Finance: Pursue a B.S.B.A in Finance.
-A minor is also offered.
+Residential students may choose concentrations in

-    Master of Accountancy (M.Ac.)
-Program: The M.Ac. program is favored by students interested in a career in public accounting.
-WCU's M.Ac. courses are offered only in Asheville, at our location in Biltmore Park.
+Master of Accountancy (M.Acc.)
+Program: The M.Acc. program is favored by students interested in a career in public accounting.
+WCU's M.Acc. courses are offered only in Asheville, at our location in Biltmore Park.